 (machine-0) sysbus.cpu Step

 When you want to return to the normal execution mode, type:

 (machine-0) sysbus.cpu ExecutionMode Continuous

-More advance control can be obtained by connecting external GDB.
+More advanced control can be obtained by connecting an external GDB.

 Renode allows you to easily examine the current state of your application: